 G-Sync and FreeSync are better Alternatives to V-Sync

-Both technologies belong to the “display dynamic Refresh” technology, the purpose is to allow the monitor to dynamically adjust its refresh rate to fully synchronize with the frame rate of the graphics card output screen, which not only can solve the picture tearing without operating delay, but also can be lower than 60 In the case of frames, it also provides the effect of vertical synchronization to eliminate picture tearing.
+Both technologies belong to the “display dynamic Refresh” technology.
+The purpose is to allow the monitor to dynamically adjust its refresh rate to fully synchronize with the frame rate of the graphics card output screen, which not only can solve the picture tearing without operating delay but also can be lower than 60 In the case of frames, it also provides the effect of vertical synchronization to eliminate picture tearing.

-Don’t Miss: Integrated vs Dedicated vs Switchable Graphics Processing Unit(GPU): Which is best for you?
+- Integrated vs Dedicated vs Switchable Graphics Processing Unit(GPU): Which is best for you?

 Concept of Tripple Buffer